 Residents are encouraged to use the residence hall lounges for studying, relaxing and watching television.
-Students may schedule events such as speakers, meetings and other activities by contacting the AC.
+Students may schedule events such as speakers, meetings and other activities by contacting the AD.

 Removal of furniture is prohibited and will result in disciplinary action.
 A minimum fine of $50.00 will be assessed for each piece of lounge furniture found in a student's room.
 Please remember, lounge furniture is for everyone's use and enjoyment.

 As a member of the community, each resident is responsible for the condition of their floor and residence hall.
 Common area damages incurred during the year which cannot be individually assessed or accounted for will be absorbed equally among members of the floor and residence hall.
 Common area damages detract from our communities and raise the cost of maintenance and upkeep.
 These costs are passed on to students through increased housing rates.
 We strongly encourage you to take pride in your residence hall and to report those who damage residence hall property.